-20. Highways engineering details 5:

-Prior to the occupation of development within Phase 4, further drawings showing the engineering details shall be submitted to and approved in writing by the Local Planning Authority for the following:

-1. M. Prior to occupation of Phase 4 completion of Baker Street Cycleway (south) as per RPS drawings 794-PLN-TRP-00032-DR-032.1A and 794-PLN-TRP-00032-DR-032.2A

-The approved scheme will be completed in accordance with the submitted and approved in writing details prior to occupation of this phase of the development unless the Local Planning Authority agrees to a variation to the programme of works.

-Reason: To ensure the construction of satisfactory development and that the highway improvement works are designed to an appropriate standard in the interest of highway safety and amenity and in accordance with Policy 5, 13 and 21 of Hertfordshire’s Local Transport Plan (adopted 2018).
+.

-21. Footpath:
+16. Footpath:

 Notwithstanding the details indicated on the submitted drawings (indicative layout) prior to commencement of Phase 3, a detailed scheme for the upgrade of FP58, indicating a programme for implementation, have been submitted to and approved in writing by the Local Planning Authority.
+The upgrade works shall be implemented in accordance with the approved details and programme.

 Reason: To ensure the construction of satisfactory development and that the highway improvement works are designed to an appropriate standard in the interest of highway safety and amenity and in accordance with Policy 5, 13 and 21 of Hertfordshire’s Local Transport Plan (adopted 2018).